cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 # Overview

-This guide will quickly explain how to bootstrap and install a simple blueprint using an Offline openstack environment.
+This guide will quickly explain how to bootstrap and install a simple blueprint using an Offline OpenStack environment.

 We will create a PyPi mirror and an HTTP server with relevant files, that will serve our Cloudify manager and agents.

-We will use [Bandersnatch](https://pypi.python.org/pypi/bandersnatch) as a PyPi mirror and [NGINX](http://nginx.org/) as an HTTP server for Cloudify and proxy to Bandersnatch.
+We will be using [Bandersnatch](https://pypi.python.org/pypi/bandersnatch) as a PyPi mirror and [NGINX](http://nginx.org/) as an HTTP server for Cloudify and proxy to Bandersnatch.

 {%note title=Note%}
 For initial setup of our PyPi mirror / HTTP server we will need an internet connection.